AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 - Collect **100 tweets** total for your dataset by using the **Advanced Search** feature to select relevant accounts
 - Each tweet must contain the **exact keyword or hashtag** you chose
 - Use **two-day intervals** within each week to find more content if needed
+- Include the best possible variety of different Accounts
 - Prioritize tweets from Accounts with **200+ views**, but it’s acceptable to include some below this threshold when necessary

 ---